Cpp2Rust/cpp2rust/docs/src/runtime/libc-shims.md

 convert through the `jiff` crate. `CFdSet` and the `sockaddr` family need more than a field-by-field mirror and are described in their own sections below.

-Each shim module also gives the raw `libc` struct it mirrors an empty `ByteRepr` impl (`impl ByteRepr for ::libc::stat {}`), whose methods panic.
+Each shim file also gives the raw `libc` struct it mirrors an empty `ByteRepr` impl (`impl ByteRepr for ::libc::stat {}`), whose methods panic.
 These exist so that the generated `ByteRepr` implementation of a translated struct with a libc struct member still compiles; reinterpreting such a struct is not supported at